ROCm/rocm-install-on-windows/docs/how-to/install.rst

                 :width: 400
                 :alt: Icon with AMD arrow logo and User Access Control Shield overlay

-            The installer requires Administrator Privileges, so you may be greeted with a User Access Control (UAC) pop-up.
+            The installer requires Administrator privileges, so you may be greeted with a User Access Control (UAC) pop-up.
 Click Yes.

             .. image:: ../data/how-to/001-uac-light.png